adithya-sakthi/KultureHire-Internship/README.md

 There is a situation where Gen Z career aspirations are often overlooked by parents, mentors, teachers and employers.

 <h4>IMPACT</h4>
 We as a society could miss out on all the positive contributions Gen Z could bring.
-Failure to tap into their potential could result in stagnation in various industries.
+Failure to tap into their potential could result in stagnation in various industries. <br><br>

 * Stage 1 - Creating Excel Dashboards for Customer Service, Finance, and Orders.